KirinDenis/Pipe_monitor/README.md

 and USB-UART chip add ~10–20 mA quiescent draw.
 For long battery life, use a bare ESP32-WROOM module with MCP1700.

+or

+Bypass the regulator completely

+ESP32 DevKit or Arduino DevBoard and a 3.3V pin
+You can:
+ - DO NOT supply power to VIN
+ - DO NOT use USB
+ - Supply a stable 3.3V directly to the 3.3V pin

+Then the AMS1117 is not involved.
+This is the most convenient method.

 ---

 ## Project Structure